mdorn/dd-code-sec-cicd-mdorn/README.md

 ### Github

-Clone this repo to your Github account and check it out locally.
+Fork or [duplicate](https://docs.github.com/en/repositories/creating-and-managing-repositories/duplicating-a-repository) this repo to your Github account and check it out locally.

 #### Repository secrets

-Add the following key/value pairs to your Github repo:
+Add the following key/value pairs to your Github repo, under Settings > Secrets and Variables > Actions

 ```
 AWS_ACCESS_KEY_ID=<your IAM user's access key id>